ldinkins/ldinkins.github.io/_posts/2016-03-30-welcome-to-jekyll.markdown

 I had never even heard of GitHub before this course.
 I'm excited to learn more about making your own website, as well as database design and maintence.

 {% highlight ruby %}
 cd #sakjfd
 {% endhighlight %}

+Previously I only had experience with website design using WordPress.
+WordPress is a very easy platform but doesn't allow for much customization.
+Learning how to use Jekyll sites on cloudnine and github is much more useful.
+This platform even supports emojis.